 Anglers also sometimes catch largemouth bass at Mineral Lake, but trout are the main pursuit here.

-The fishing season opens the last Saturday of April and runs through the end of September.
+The fishing season opens the fourth Saturday of April and runs through the end of September.

 Mineral Lake is generally considered one of the best lakes in Washington for trout fishing.
 That means patience is the order of the day.